digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The new version of a variant may add new constructors at the end of the
 constructor sequence of the old version of that variant.
-The argument types
+The argument types  of
-of the constructors that the new variant has in common with the
+the constructors that the new variant has in common with the  prior variant must
-prior variant must be pairwise valid upgrades of the original types.
+be pairwise valid upgrades of the original types.
+This last rule also applies to
+constructors whose arguments are unnamed records, in which case the rules about
+record upgrade apply.

+Adding an argument to a constructor without arguments leads to a validation
+error.
+In particular, adding an optional field to a constructor that previously
+had no arguments is not allowed.

 Adding a constructor in the middle of the constructor sequence leads to
 a validation error.